Finding better ways to provide the materials the world needs

 In May, we entered a co-management heads of agreement with the PKKP Aboriginal Corporation.
 This agreement is an important step towards rebuilding our relationship with the Puutu Kunti Kurrama and Pinikura people and sets out how we will work together in partnership on approach to mining activities on Puutu Kunti Kurrama and Pinikura Country.

-At the time, PKKP Aboriginal Corporation Chairman Burchell Hayes said the last two years had been, and would continue to be, incredibly painful for the Puutu Kunti Kurrama and Pinikura people, but there had also been ongoing effort to build a relationship with Rio Tinto.
+At the time, PKKP Aboriginal Corporation Chairman Burchell Hayes said the last 2 years had been, and would continue to be, incredibly painful for the Puutu Kunti Kurrama and Pinikura people, but there had also been ongoing effort to build a relationship with Rio Tinto.

 “This agreement provides clear acknowledgement that Rio Tinto accepts that the destruction of the rock shelters should not have happened and makes clear that it is absolutely committed to listening, learning, changing and co-managing country,” Mr Hayes said in a PKKP Corporation statement.